-Almost every organisation has a record of its past and present customers along with a list of probable and future customers called leads.
+Almost every organization has a record of its past and present customers along with a list of probable and future customers called leads.
 Such records contain email addresses of individual customers including other critical contact information.
-Companies use these email addresses to target its customers with new offers, service information and the latest products.
+Companies use these email addresses to target their customers with new offers, service information, and the latest products.
 Email-Marketing is gaining popularity day by day.
 As the email reaches directly to the client thus the rate of lead-to-customer conversion is quite high.

 Now the determining factor here is how many conversions you are getting through your email marketing campaigns.
 There is a simple calculation behind it.